 Graduating students are members of an ever-expanding organization-the Benedictine University Alumni Association.
 As an alumnus, the University still plays a very important role in your life.
 There are many ways for alumni to stay involved with Benedictine and to keep in touch with classmates.
 In addition, Benedictine University alumni are entitled to many special benefits.
 The Alumni Association is operated through the services of a volunteer governing board of directors consisting of 24 members.
 The function of this board is to support all alumni programs and activities through the Office of Alumni Relations.
-These programs include: AlumNet, a group of volunteer alumni who offer their help in mentoring new and existing students in their educational and career paths; class reunions; homecoming; admissions recruitment; the Annual President's Invitational Golf Outing; regional alumni activities; alumni chapters; and many other events both on and off campus.
-Contact the Alumni Association at: www.ben.edu/alumniassociation or (630) 829-6077.
+These programs include: class reunions; homecoming; admissions recruitment; the Annual President's Invitational Golf Outing; regional alumni activities; alumni chapters; and many other events both on and off campus.
+Contact the Alumni Association at: ben.edu/alumni-friends or (630) 829-6077.